GSA/search-gov/README.markdown

     $ curl "localhost:9268/_nodes/settings?pretty=true"
     $ curl "localhost:9278/_nodes/settings?pretty=true"

+Some specs depend upon Elasticsearch having a valid trial license.
+A 30-day trial license is automatically applied when the cluster is initially created.
+If your license expires, you can rebuild the cluster by [rebuilding the container and its data volume](https://github.com/GSA/search-gov/wiki/Docker-Command-Reference/_edit#recreate-an-elasticsearch-cluster-useful-for-restarting-a-trial-license).

 * [Kibana](https://www.elastic.co/kibana) - Kibana is not required, but can be very useful for debugging Elasticsearch.
 Confirm Kibana is available for the Elasticsearch 6.8 cluster by visiting <http://localhost:5668>.
 Kibana for the Elasticsearch 7 cluster should be available on <http://localhost:5678>.